YuantaIT-Siripong/DW1/README.md

 See docs/modeling_decisions.md and docs/service_hierarchy_and_subscription.md for details.

 ## Overview
 This repository serves as a conceptual and experimental space for designing and documenting a Data Warehouse (DW) foundation using an **AI-first approach**.
-The goal is to create a structured, scalable, and consistent knowledge base that will later expand into full enterprise-level documentation.
+The goal is to create a structured, scalable architecture with repeatable patterns.

 ## Purpose
 - Provide a comprehensive framework for modern data warehouse design